top of page

 A: Yes.
 The rule applies to all dependent visa applications for children where the child is not the biological child of the UK sponsor or is not joining with the other natural parent.
 The same high standard of evidence for decision-making and financial support must be met.

-A: The requirement for Sole Responsibility remains, but the child must also prove they are not leading an independent life and are wholly dependent on you for financial and emotional support.
+A: The requirement for Sole Parental Responsibility remains, but the child must also prove they are not leading an independent life and are wholly dependent on you for financial and emotional support.
 If a child turns 18 after submission, the application is usually treated as if they were still under 18, but this is a complex area requiring meticulous timing.

 Q3: Can I combine the child's application with my Spouse Visa?